-For example, if you want to be a Department Head at a large military treatment facility (MTF) or a Residency Director (or whatever you want to do), tell them that you need to be promoted to be competitive for these jobs.
+For example, if you want to be a Department Head at a large military treatment facility (MTF), a senior operational leader, or a Residency Director (or whatever you want to do), tell them that you need to be promoted to be competitive for these jobs.
 The Navy wants to promote leaders.
 Make it clear to them that you are a motivated future leader.

 Try and get letters of support to attach to your letter.
 These letters should be from the most senior officers who can personally attest to your value to the Navy.
 In other words, it is probably better to get a letter from an O6 who knows you well than a 3 star who doesn’t.
 If you are not sure who to ask for letters, ask those more senior to you or your Detailer for advice.
 Your Specialty Leader is always someone to consider if he/she knows you well and can speak to your contributions to the specialty and Navy.